 These millions of contacts are all recorded in Zendesk Support, even though Airbnb utilizes a custom-built phone system.
 Agents log calls in Zendesk, and link the call to the ticket via an integration between the company’s phone system, Support, and Airbnb’s data warehouse.

-Airbnb began using Zendesk Support to deliver consistent, high-quality customer service in the early days, and also use Zendesk Guide for its knowledge base.
+Airbnb began using Zendesk Support to deliver consistent, high-quality customer service in the early days and also used Zendesk Guide for its knowledge base.
 Given Airbnb’s global reach, the company needed a solution that could easily scale at pace with its phenomenal growth.

 “Scalability and reliability and 24/7 uptime were big factors,” said Shirley Lin, product lead for the Support Products Group, of Airbnb’s decision to initially adopt Zendesk.
 Since then, she explained, “Zendesk has been a good partner to us.
 They’ve constantly worked with us to make sure that Zendesk scales with Airbnb, which is no small feat.”